ArchontisKostis/master-eshop-assignment/README.md

 ## Backend Seeding
 When running the application we have set up automatic seeding that fills the db with customers, stores and products data.
 See backend's readme for more info.

+## About This Project

+This project was developed as part of my Master's studies at the University of Macedonia.
+It is the semester assignment for the course **Cloud Development**.